Z Energy: The New Zealand Refining Company

 Z is considered to have significant influence over its investment in The New Zealand Refining Company (Refining NZ) due to the fact that it has representation on the Board of Directors and therefore has equity accounted this investment.
 Based on its closing share price of $2.60 the fair value of the Group's investment in Refining NZ is $125m (2014: $1.75, $84m).
 Z's holding in Refining NZ is 15%.

 Loyalty New Zealand Limited

 Launched in 1996, Loyalty New Zealand runs Flybuys which has 2.4 million cards issued to 74% of New Zealand's households.
 This 25% joint operation is currently held by Z Energy, New World, State, and Bank of New Zealand.

 Caltex brand in New Zealand

 Z Energy also operates the Caltex brand in New Zealand under a licensing agreement with Chevron International (owner of the Caltex brand), as a result of Z's purchase of Chevron New Zealand in June 2016.
 This allows Z to operate both Z and Caltex brands in the country.
 In March 2022, the licensing agreement was renewed to allow Z to continue using the Caltex brand for a further five years.

-Controversy

-In August 2011, an advertisement by Z Energy sparked outrage through the depiction of 'New Zealand'-looking people stripping call centre equipment off 'Asian'-looking workers.
-Mike Bennetts subsequently apologised and Z Energy released a new advertisement showing a diverse range of actors.